czuger/crest_dump/README.md

 ## How to

-* Get the last version of the file on : http://evebs.net/public-dump/crest_dump.csv.gz
+- Get the last version of the file on : http://evebs.net/public-dump/crest_dump.csv.gz
-* You can check if the md5 correspond to http://evebs.net/public-dump/crest_dump.csv.gz.md5
+- Unzip it and what you want with the data.

-* Unzip it and what you want with the data.
+* You can also check the of the zip bay matching it's md5 signature with http://evebs.net/public-dump/crest_dump.csv.gz.md5

 ## File format